State health department's respected spokesman gets his walking papers

 Funds slashed for clinic serving ill people in TCE-tainted site

 There are Friends of Tobacco.
-And antismoking advocates worry that behind-the-scenes machinations may water down a state campaign to discourage teen
+And antismoking advocates worry that behind-the-scenes machinations may water down a state campaign to discourage teen smoking.

 Litigation over care fo rArizona's mentally ill ended four years ago.
 Sowhy have private attorneys racked up more than $1 million in fees since then?